Lantronix/xpw-jslib/README.md

-# xPico Wi-Fi WebAPI Javascript library
+# xPico 200, XPort EDGE, and xPico Wi-Fi WebAPI Javascript library

 ## Summary
 A Javascript library that makes it easy to use the xPico Wi-Fi's WebAPI to access the hardware features of the xPico Wi-Fi.